A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Challenges of Experiment Design in Presence of Cycles

 A \emph{singleton experiment} refers to an experiment in which the target set is comprised of a single variable.
 In DAGs, the children of a variable could be identified by performing a singleton experiment on it.
 Hence, the whole graph can be learned by performing singleton experiments on all the variables.
 Herein, we show that this does not hold for cyclic DGs.

 \begin{example} Consider the DGs in Figure \ref{fig: 3} and the set of singleton experiments (including the empty set) $\I =\{\varnothing, \{X\}, \{Y\}, \{Z\}\}$.
 For any DG $\G$ in this figure and any experiment $\mathbf{I} \in \I$, $\IM{\G_{\overline{\mathbf{I}}}}{r} = \varnothing$.
-Hence, all of the DGs in Figure \ref{fig: 3} are $\I$-$r$-Markov equivalent. \end{example} This example shows that we cannot always learn a DG by performing singleton experiments, even if they were performed on all the variables in the system.
-It is noteworthy that removing any edge in the left DG in Figure \ref{fig: 3} results in a DG in the same $\I$-$r$-Markov equivalent class.
-This means that in some cases, we cannot even identify whether an edge exists from mere singleton experiments.
+Hence, all of the DGs in Figure \ref{fig: 3} are $\I$-$r$-Markov equivalent.
+It is noteworthy that removing \emph{any} edge in the left DG in Figure \ref{fig: 3} results in a DG in the same $\I$-$r$-Markov equivalent class. \end{example} This example illustrates that a DG cannot always be learned through singleton experiments, even if they are performed on all variables.